CoS-Speedrunning/CoS-Autosplitter/README.md

 3. Import the autosplitter into Livesplit
     - Right-click > Edit Layout > plus button to add > Control > Scriptable Auto Splitter > Browse > select the .asl file
 4. If advanced settings appear, you'll know the installation was successful.
 You can customize the save slot and the splits.
+5. If you want to switch between Any% and True Ending modes, you don't have to uncheck individual splits - you can just uncheck the category split.
 ## Current functionalities
-- Automatic splitting on important moments of current Any% route
-- Ability to select the save slot (currently defaults to slot 3)
--
-## Roadmap
-- [ ] Automatic detection of the save slot
+- Automatic save slot detection
-- [ ] True Ending support
+- Selecting between Any% and True Ending categories
+- Selecting individual splits (reccomended to keep them all on)